“What is Health?” Festival of Debate 2024 event

 Somali Dance

-Somali graphic
+Somali drum

 We’re really pleased to have been able to bring back our Somali Dance sessions!
+Thanks to support from our partners at Sheffield Olympic Legacy Park, the group can now meet on Saturdays, enabling younger women to take part, too.

 These popular dance sessions are a fun way for women to get fit and have fun together.
 No experience required – the group is open to all women, so if you’d like to have a go, please get in touch to come along and join in!